 Fireproof Construction – Concrete is a noncombustible material.
 This means you do not have to worry about fire like you would in a wood framed house.

 Material Flexibility – Concrete is poured into forms.
 It can literally be made into any shape, size, or pattern you like.
 The image of a yellow house is a concrete house and no that isn’t siding over a concrete wall.
 That is a concrete wall.
 This house was built in Breezy Point, NY.
 Almost all of the houses there have siding.
 This house was built with wood slats in the form work so that the actual concrete would take the shape of siding.
 The window trim, eaves, gutters are all poured in place concrete.

 Insulating a Concrete House

 I was once on a construction site for a concrete house we were building and 2 guys walk down the street.
 I heard one guy say to the next guy “that’s so stupid you can’t insulate a concrete house.”
-Well I have to tell you, that is just wrong.
+Well I have to tell you, they were just wrong.
 There are actually many different ways to insulate a concrete house and in fact a concrete house when designed and built properly can easily outperform a typical house with regards to insulation, temperature control, and sustainability.
 Concrete is an excellent option if you are planning to build a sustainable house.
+Insulation in new homes is important and you should understand your options.

 The Detail drawing shows a wall section of a concrete house we are going to build in Far Rockaway, NY.
 In this particular house the client wants concrete on the inside and on the outside.
 You will notice a pink ribbon in the drawing that is continuous rigid insulation that separates the exterior concrete from the interior concrete.
 So in the winter the interior concrete is warm and stays warm and the exterior concrete is cold and does not touch the interior structure.
 There are many other techniques for insulating concrete homes this is just one, we wont get into detail on all of them, but here are a few methods.